angkasa27/docker-test/hello-docker/README.md

+To create the docker image

+`cd hello-docker`
+`docker build -t hello-docker .`

 To run this docker file

-`docker build -t hello-docker .`
+`docker run hello-docker`
 or
 `docker run -it hello-docker sh`